calizarr/PhenoPiSight/Installation_guide.md

           * type or copy/paste: `wireless-power off`
           * Exit and save the file with nano. (`Ctrl+X`)
           * This removes all wireless power management which prevents random disconnects.
+  * **OpenSSH Server**
+      * open a terminal and type or copy/paste: `sudo apt-get install openssh-server`
+      * Test the ssh server by logging in with: `ssh pi@localhost`
+      * To also test if your hostname works check: `ssh pi@<YourHostnameHere>`
+      * Finally, if hostname doesn't work, find your [Raspberry Pi IP address][] and try: `ssh pi@<YourIpAddressHere>`
+      * To make sure all rPIs have the Ansible server's ssh-key and are a known host, from the Ansible server:
+          * Open a terminal and type or copy/paste: `ssh-copy-id pi@<YourHostnameHere>` or `ssh-copy-id pi@<YourIpAddressHere>`
+          * *If you don't do this step you will have to copy it individually for every rPI you have later!*

+[Raspberry Pi IP address]: https://learn.adafruit.com/adafruits-raspberry-pi-lesson-3-network-setup/finding-your-pis-ip-address

 ##### Cloning your Raspberry Pi: #####
   * After setting up the first Raspberry Pi, you will want to clone the image and copy it onto all your other Raspberry PI SD Cards.